opnfv/apex/docs/installation-instructions/baremetal.rst

 the IPMI interfaces on baremetal servers to operate the power managment.
 These VMs are then provisioned with the same disk images and configuration that baremetal would be.

-To RDO Manager these nodes look like they have just built and registered the same way as bare metal nodes, the main difference is the use of a libvirt driver for the power management.
+To Triple-O these nodes look like they have just built and registered the same way as bare metal nodes, the main difference is the use of a libvirt driver for the power management.

 Installation Guide - Bare Metal Deployment
 ==========================================

-**WARNING: Baremetal documentation is not complete.
-WARNING: The main missing instructions are r elated to bridging the networking for the undercloud to the physical underlay network for the overcloud to be deployed to.**

 This section goes step-by-step on how to correctly install and provision the OPNFV target system to bare metal nodes.